FONDAZIONE

 AAA

-AAAs are interventions with recreational and socialization purposes, through which they promote the improvement of people's quality of life and the value of human-animal interaction in the community, for the purpose of mutual well-being.
+Animal-Assisted Activities are interventions with recreational and social purposes, designed to improve quality of life and to promote the value of human-animal interaction within the community, for the mutual well-being of both people and animals.

-The professionals and operators involved are: a veterinarian expert in AAI, an animal assistant, and an activity manager.
+The professionals involved include an AAI veterinarian, an animal handler, and an activity manager.

-The professionals and operators involved are: a veterinarian expert in AAI, an animal assistant, a project manager, and an intervention coordinator.
+The professionals involved include an AAI veterinarian, an animal handler, a project manager, and an intervention coordinator.

-The professionals and operators involved are: a veterinarian expert in AAI, an animal assistant, a project manager, and an intervention coordinator.
+The professionals involved include an AAI veterinarian, an animal handler, a project manager, and an intervention coordinator.

-Anyone can benefit from AI.
-The relationship with pets, if properly structured, can in itself be a source of benefit for the individual and society.
+Anyone can benefit from Animal-Assisted Interventions.
+When properly structured, the relationship with an animal can itself become a source of benefit for both the individual and society.

-AAAs are open to anyone who wishes to learn about the animal and have a respectful and engaging encounter that evokes emotions and sensations.
+Animal-Assisted Activities are open to anyone wishing to learn about animals through a respectful and engaging encounter capable of awakening emotions and sensations.

-Educational (EAA) and assisted (AAA) activities are aimed at all people who wish to benefit from an educational or therapeutic path, in which it is believed that the relationship with the animal can facilitate the achievement of objectives.
+Educational and assisted activities are intended for all those who may benefit from an educational or therapeutic pathway in which the relationship with the animal can help facilitate the achievement of specific objectives.